-But did you know that studies in the human world have also linked gut health to things such as skin health?
+Studies in the human world have also linked gut health to problems like skin health.
 These bacteria are responsible for so much more than good poop.
 They keep the rest of our bodies healthy as well.
 And it’s the same for dogs.
 Dog gut health affects many other aspects of your dog’s body.

-Here are some other ideas for natural probiotics you can try:
+These are some other ideas for probiotic foods you can try:

 - Fermented vegetables – buy organic or make your own.
 Start out slowly and work up to 1 tsp per 15 lbs of body weight.
 Add them to your dog’s food daily or feed as a snack.

-Along with adding probiotics to your pup’s diet, you also want to consider adding prebiotics.
+Along with adding probiotics to your pup’s diet, should give prebiotics.
 Prebiotics are a source of food for those beneficial bacteria.
 My favorite sources are bananas and dandelion greens.

-You dog’s intestines are pretty miraculous organs.
-Well, really, his entire body is pretty amazing, but let’s focus right now on the intestines as they have massive implications on the health of the entire body.
+You dog’s intestines are pretty miraculous organs that have massive implications on the health of the entire body.

-The intestines break down food so that the body can absorb needed nutrients while leaving the junk inside the gut to be passed as waste material.
-Simply put, the walls of the intestines ensure that good things (water and nutrients) are used by the body, while bad things (toxins and pathogens) get stuck inside the intestines until they are passed out.
+The intestines break down food so the body can absorb needed nutrients.
+At the same time, the junk waits inside the gut to be passed as waste material.
+The walls of the intestines ensure that good things (water and nutrients) are used by the body.
+The bad things (toxins and pathogens) get stuck in the intestines until they’re tossed.

-What happens to humans if we eat nothing but organic vegetables all the time, and then we suddenly go and eat a huge greasy burger with fries?
+What happens to humans if we eat nothing but vegetables all the time, but then go and eat a huge greasy burger?
 Talk about a stomach ache!

 What if we fed them a variety of foods instead?
-If pups are used to variety, then those random bites of mystery meat are not likely to upset them as much.
+If your dog is used to variety, then those random bites of mystery meat are not likely to upset him as much.

-There is another advantage to variety as well, for both humans and pups: it provides our bodies with the widest possible range of nutrients and reduces the risk of an imbalanced diet.
+There is another advantage to variety as well.
+It provides your dog’s body with the widest range of nutrients and reduces the risk of an imbalanced diet.

 I add variety in several ways.
-First, I recommend feeding real food to dogs, rather than kibble.
-You can add variety by feeding vegetables and fruit as well as switching up the protein sources on a regular basis.
-And don’t forget to add in different organs meats to ensure that your dog is getting a wide variety of nutrients too.
+First, I recommend feeding real food to dogs, instead of kibble.
+You can add variety by feeding vegetables and fruit … and by regularly switching up the protein sources.
+And don’t forget to add in different organ meats to ensure that your dog is getting an even wider variety of nutrients.

-I avoid grains no matter what I’m feeding, and if there are other ingredients to which they are allergic, obviously avoid those as well.
-The more variety your dog is eating, the less those unusual bites will cause problems.
+I avoid grains no matter what I’m feeding.
+If there are other ingredients your dog’s sensitive or allergic to, obviously avoid those as well.
+The more variety your dog is eating, the less those unusual snacks will cause problems.

-Remember: An animal has to be exposed to something to be allergic to it, and allergies usually come from something they’ve been eating for a long time.
+Remember: an animal has to be exposed to something to be allergic to it.
+Allergies usually come from something they’ve been eating for a long time.
 So just because you haven’t changed their food doesn’t mean they don’t have a food allergy!
 In fact, they may be more likely to have one!

 #5 Stay Away From These